 Given its size and mission, it must be said that the Sternberg does a great job bringing in excellent traveling exhibits (we saw “African Giants” and “Titans of the Ice Age” in recent visits).
 Not many museums have such large collections of Cretaceous sea life, so I would love to see more of the Cretaceous-era fish and other sea reptiles and pterosaur fossils displayed and the exhibit updated, and perhaps more artwork that helps bring the ancient sea of Kansas to life.
+The fossils are really good…a more immersive sea-life feel to the exhibits could make them even more attractive.
 Hays, Kansas is the perfect place to learn more about the Western Interior Seaway and it’s denizens…and the Sternberg has the collection to be able to do that.

 DID MY CHILDREN ENJOY THEIR VISIT?

 Yes, absolutely.
-My then-four-year-old talked about the scare he got from the animatronic T. rex for at least a year…he loved it once he realized it wasn’t really going to eat him.
+We have been to the Sternberg Museum quite a few times.
+The first time we went, my then-four-year-old talked about the scare he got from the animatronic T. rex for at least a year…he loved it once he realized it wasn’t really going to eat him.
 I’m pretty sure they weren’t really *supposed* to, but we visited on a quiet day and the boys did a lot of running in that area of the museum.
 The second time we visited was shortly after we watched the previously mentioned IMAX video “Sea Monsters”, and that helped the kids gain some context for the fossil displays and certainly made them more interested.
 I do recommend that film, particularly if you are planning a visit to the Sternberg Museum.

 Rating Aspects of the Museum’s Dinosaur Displays: